aleksha/data-analysis-tutorial/README.md

     * How to estimate efficiency for not-well reconstructed events?
   * **Session 6:** Regression problem / Fourier transformation
     * Why Fourier transform is needed?
-    * Using SciPyy for FFT
+    * Using SciPy for FFT
-    * What is is regression?
+    * What is regression?
     * Least square and Maximum Likelihood methods
     * Using TMVA to solve regression problem (NN, BTD).